braintree/braintree_ios/README.md

 ### Swift Package Manager
 _This feature is only available in v5._

 See our [Swift Package Manager guide](https://github.com/braintree/braintree_ios/blob/master/SWIFT_PACKAGE_MANAGER.md) for instructions on integrating with SPM.
+Using Braintree with SPM requires Xcode 12.5+.

 ### CocoaPods
 ```